This page last updated 3rd April 2020.

 1 - Pissis UPAME - The second highest Pissis

 peak has very close to 300m prominence, more accurate surveys are

 8 - Cumbre del Laudo - As above, very close to 300m prominence.

-12 and 16 - Pucajirca Oeste and Central - The PIGM map is very vague, and does not give a spot height.
-The spot heights used are from the DAV map but these peaks may well be under 6000m high.
+12 - Pucajirca Oeste - The PIGM map is very vague, and does not give a spot height.
+The height used is an estimate from photo analysis of Pucajirca main peak (c.6010m), but this peak may well be under 6000m high.

 11 - Cienaga - May turn out to have over 400m prominence.

 quoted as 6060m high, has sufficient prominence, but recent data appears to